 For the first few Christmases I shared with my husband, I wasn’t really sure what I even wanted it to look like and worried whether we were doing it the way we “should.”
 It got more complicated when we added kids to the equation.
 How should we approach Santa, stockings, outings, crafts, food, travel…and on and on?

-The truth is, for a restful Christmas, you can’t do all the things.
-You can’t see all the people, send all the cards, have the perfect house and make all the food.
+The truth is, to avoid holiday stress and have a more restful Christmas season, you can’t do all the things.
+You can’t see all the people, send all the cards, have the perfect house, and make all the food.
 You can’t spend all the money either.

 But you can choose what’s most important.